w3c/cg-council/proposals/spec-lifecycle.md

 Circumstances are likely to come from both curated sources and metadata already managed in other venues.

+**Note:** We are also discussing standardization plan metadata, and all the curated data may end up in once place.

 ### Curated data

 #### Test suite